Greg-R/QSE-Filter/README.md

 ### 3D Printed Bracket

-The 3D printed bracket is the same as the Power Supply bracket.
-I have a repository with many files for T41 parts:
+The QSE Filter uses a custom 3D printed bracket.
+I have a repository with many files for T41 parts including the QSE Filter bracket:

 <https://github.com/Greg-R/SDT_Case_KF5N>